communityunityarts/community_unity_arts/var/content/projects.md

 ![facejugs](../../var/media/face_jugs.jpg?raw=true "facejugs")

 #### the impossible dreamers
-A project to memorialize on of the coFounders of Community Unity Arts.
+A project to memorialize one of the coFounders of Community Unity Arts.

 [the impossible dreamers](../../var/content/the_impossible_dreamers.md)